benj-lazaro/fullstack-webdev-bootcamp/README.md

-# The Complete 2024 Web Development Bootcamp
+# The Complete Full-Stack Web Development Bootcamp
 A documented revisit on learning full-stack web developemnt after the recent course update.

 ## What is it?